Testing

 Testing Individual Nodes

-During the development of your workflows, you have the ability to test individual nodes right from the Node Editor.
+During the development of your workflows, you have the ability to test individual nodes directly from the node on the Canvas or right from the Node Editor.
 This streamlined approach allows you to validate the functionality of your nodes without the necessity of deploying the entire workflow.

 Here's how you can test individual nodes: